Guarding the Sense Doors

 People's lives are filled with all kinds of responsibilities, duties, social and leisure activities, shopping, fitness, etc.

-To follow the Tathagata's gradual path, rooted in renunciation, one must first take significant steps to eliminate harmful influences and activities irrelevant to the practice.
+To follow the Tathagata's Gradual Training, rooted in renunciation, one must first take significant steps to eliminate harmful influences and activities irrelevant to the practice.

-Before beginning the practice of guarding the sense doors, it's crucial to assess all sources of contact in one's life, identifying those that fuel clinging, aversion, and unknowing.
+Before beginning the practice of guarding the sense doors, it's crucial to assess all sources of contact in one's life, identifying those that fuel clinging, aversion, and ignorance.

 Some circumstances to consider: